Enjoy Viewing Cherry Blossoms. - Kakuzan Park -

 Bicycles for rent available at Tsuyama Station Tourist Information Office, and Tsuyama Tourist Center in front of Kakuzan Park.

-Multifunctional bidet toilet seats, washlet toilet seats, available at the toilet by Kakuzan-kan.
+Multifunctional bidet toilet seats, washlet toilet seats, available at the toilets by Kakuzan-kan and Bitchu Turret.

 Closed: December 29 to December 31